Jknepper1/aphasia-analysis/README.md

 `+d` tells CLAN to maintain acceptable CLAN format

 `+t*` is where you specify speaker tier.
 If this breaks, just use the UI to EXCLUDE the INV tier instead of including the PAR tier

-### TODO

-I honestly might re write this entire pipeline in Python.
-It will take me a LONG time to do so so today is not the day.
-Issues:
-- The NodeJS script is hard to understand and work with in general and the WAV libray sucked so I literaly had to write the file header myself.
-- I am unsure about how good the websocket logic is and it may just be easier to implement in python

-Changes that need to happen with the script anyways:
-- The whole batchalign issue is horrible.
-I can't run my .txt files through any kind of morphology or EVAL without catastropic errors and skewed data
-- The single sentence format doesn't seem to work very well, as in NLP aspects like MLU anything will be skewed unless the transcript is a cohesive section of sentences such as the entire @cinderella section
-- Randomized sentence structure may be ineffective due to lack of MLU metrics